PatrickCaramico/Gran-Tech_Project/README.md

-# Gran-Tech_Project
+# Gran Tech - Front-End Jr Project
-Gran Tech - Front-End Jr Project: A fictional website for Gran Tech, built with HTML, CSS, and JavaScript to showcase front-end development skills.
+This project is a fictional website developed for the company Gran Tech, created as part of a personal Front-End Jr project.
+The template was implemented using technologies such as HTML, CSS, and JavaScript, with custom images designed in Canva.
+The goal of the development was to improve technical skills and demonstrate creative ability in designing modern and functional web interfaces.
+The website was created for personal purposes and serves as an example of front-end development.